kaifmohamad923/Letsdefend-Writeups/SOC165/README.md

 To verify the reputation of the source IP, I searched the address on VirusTotal.

-The IP address was flagged by multiple security vendors as malicious or suspicious, increasing confidence that the activity was malicious.
+The IP address was flagged by multiple security vendors as malicious and suspicious.

 ![VirusTotal Analysis](Images/image6.png)

 ---

-# Confirming Malicious Activity
+# Confirming the Traffic Was Malicious

-Based on the decoded SQL Injection payload and the malicious IP reputation, I classified the traffic as malicious inside LetsDefend.
+Based on the decoded SQL Injection payload and malicious IP reputation, I classified the traffic as malicious inside LetsDefend.

 ![Malicious Traffic](Images/image7.png)